 - Age UK: information and advice.
 Tips about helping older people and wellbeing.
 National Age UK advice line: 0800 055 6112.
 Free: 8am to 7pm every day.

-- 12 March: Community Action Response – from a group of organisations including Eden Communities, Nextdoor, Neighbourhood Watch and the The National Lottery.
-The handy poster is on our local ‘Happy to help’ leaflets.
+- Community Action Response – from a group of organisations including Eden Communities, Nextdoor, Neighbourhood Watch and the The National Lottery.
+The handy poster was on our initial ‘Happy to help’ leaflets.

 - Doctors of the World: advice in translations into 20 languages.